Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Potential business value

-Fewer missed sales sitting unnoticed on a shelf, and less staff time spent checking products that were never actually a problem, are the outcomes this concept could support.
-In a real deployment, investigation effort could go toward the handful of products most likely to be worth it, rather than being spread thin across an entire catalogue.
-These are hypothesised outcomes the concept is built to support, not results this POC has measured.
+Fewer missed sales sitting unnoticed on a shelf, and less staff time spent on products that were never actually a problem.
+See [the business case](docs/business-case.md) for what it would actually take to measure whether that holds up.

 ## Scope